What Is an AI Employee? Definition, Examples & How to Hire One

 The practical question for most teams is scope.
 If your only acute pain is outbound and you have the volume to justify it, hire a dedicated AI SDR.
 If your pain is broader, an AI coworker that runs SDR plays plus follow-up, weekly reports, CRM hygiene, and cross-tool ops is the higher-leverage choice, especially when you're small enough that you don't have a dedicated SDR team yet.

 Junior is the second shape: an AI coworker that joins your Slack or Teams workspace, learns your team's context, and runs work across tools.
 SDR plays are part of that surface, alongside marketing recaps, weekly investor updates, dormant-deal revival, and ops coordination.
-See our AI sales assistant use case and sales follow-up automation for the SDR-shaped slices of what one Junior handles.
+See our AI sales assistant use case and sales follow-up automation for the SDR-shaped slices of what one Junior handles — it drafts, sends, and chases from your own Gmail.

 If you're shortlisting AI SDR vendors, the questions that separate the credible ones from the demoware: